python/cpython/Doc/library/pickle.rst

 Here's a larger example that shows how to modify pickling behavior for a class.
-The :class:`TextReader` class opens a text file, and returns the line number and line contents each time its :meth:`readline` method is called.
+The :class:`TextReader` class opens a text file, and returns the line number and line contents each time its :meth:`!readline` method is called.
 If a :class:`TextReader` instance is pickled, all attributes *except* the file object member are saved.
 When the instance is unpickled, the file is reopened, and reading resumes from the last location.
 The :meth:`__setstate__` and